Shivangi2531/Malaria-Cell-Detection-Using-Deep-Learning-and-PyTorch/README.md

 6. Define a neural networks
 7. Train the model

-Make predictions on sample images iterate on it with different networks & hyperparameters
+Make predictions on sample images and iterate on them with different networks & hyperparameters

 ## Summary and Further Reading